ByPurify has researched everything you would want to know about air purifiers.

-Theoretically, both the HEPA and Ionic Air Purifiers serve the same purpose; to give you the fresh and allergen-free air.
+Theoretically, both the HEPA and Ionic air purifiers serve the same purpose; to give you fresh and allergen-free air.

 Their design methodologies differ from one another considering the approach they use.